lrdj/goodlookslikethis/_cases_sdingov/environmental-regulator.md

 ## The challenge

-The agency's leadership focused on improving operational efficiency.
-The initial request involved mapping the processes of different business units and integrating them into Microsoft Dynamics for workflow management.
-However, this approach overlooked the nuances of the organization's structure and the potential challenges and opportunities it presented.
+The agency's leadership was focused on improving operational efficiency.
+Their initial request involved mapping the processes of different business units and integrating them into Microsoft Dynamics for workflow management.
+This approach overlooked the nuances of the organization's structure and the potential challenges and opportunities it presented.

 <img src="/i/cases/landregulator/L1-all-notes.jpg" alt="Level 1 blueprint of the organisation's service."/>